kraghavan/simpleExpressApp/README.md

 7. To disabled logging, please go to appSetting.json and set "logging" field to be false.
 Its enabled and set to true by default.

-8. How to install docker image
+8. How to install docker image (steps below will not install docker in your laptop)
 ```
 docker build . -t kraghavan611/simple-express-app
 ```